avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - Smart cards – used for authenticating to workstations and buildings, or electronic document signing.
 - Security Tokens – such as FIDO2, cheap devices that users will typically not patch.

-Lifetime: medium to long lived use cases.
+Lifetime: Long-lived.

-Protocol: non-negotiated: CMS, plain signatures.
+Protocol: Passive Negotiation.

-Backward compatibility: required until the device in the field will be upgraded (e.g., 2-5 years).
+Backward compatibility: Limited.

 ## Trust Anchor deployment